 If you own more than one distinct feature level of the product, or if you have a subscription that enables you to access other, non-owned feature levels (for example from a SELECT OpenAccess subscription), you can return to the Feature Level Selector tool to change the feature level that the product will use (and record license usage against).

-You may have a need to change the feature level if you are encountering a message on opening the product that states that your access is denied, or that a concurrent use threshold was reached.
+You may have a need to change the feature level if you are encountering a message on opening the product that states that your access is denied, or that a concurrent use threshold was reached (the feature level selector will not automatically open).
 Or, you may need to work on a model that has more elements (pipes, inlets, ponds, etc) than your current feature level allows.

 The feature level can be changed from the Feature Level Selector, which you can access from the Start menu - type "Feature Level Selector" and click the shortcut that appears.
 You can also access the Feature Level Selector from within the product under File > Help > License Management > Tools > Select Feature Level (be sure to restart the application after making any changes to the feature level)

 Normally to see what your feature level is set to, you can open the File > Help > About in the product or open the Feature Level Selector, or view the usage log information (see link below for "monitoring...")